 Living in Jersey could present a situation where you might need to travel to the mainland for certain medical services.
 Our team can arrange for your evacuation and repatriation.

 If your family live or are relocating to Jersey, the last thing you want is to let a health worry interfere with enjoying life.
-Discover how our Islands Health Plan could cover you and your family’s general health as well as emergencies.
+Our Islands Health Plan could cover you and your family’s general health as well as emergencies.

 Jersey’s laid-back way of life and excellent standard of healthcare makes it a very popular destination for people to escape for their retirement.
 Our Islands Health Plan includes cover for emergency transport, hospital treatment and scans, as well as the option to add dental and optical services.